 Red Canary came across BlackByte working a short-term incident response engagement in conjunction with our partners at Kroll.
 Trustwave SpiderLabs released two excellent blogs analyzing a BlackByte sample they observed, and we wanted to take a look at the operation more broadly by analyzing the initial access, post-exploitation, and exfiltration phases prior to BlackByte encryption.
 While we don’t have all of the answers, we wanted to provide the community with our analysis with hopes we can continue the BlackByte discussion.

-An adversary remotely created a draft email with an attachment saved in the user’s Drafts folder.
+- An adversary remotely created a draft email with an attachment saved in the user’s Drafts folder.
 The attachment contained the encoded web shell.

-The adversary exported the entire mailbox (malicious draft email included) to a PST file format, with an ASPX extension.
+- The adversary exported the entire mailbox (malicious draft email included) to a PST file format, with an ASPX extension.

 \\127.0.0.1\c$\program files\microsoft\exchange server\v15\frontend\httpproxy\owa\auth\current\themes (T1505.003 Server Software Component: Web Shell):

 Since this service should not normally write ASPX files, this presents a detection opportunity.